Stickydarp/Traveling-Salesman-project/README.md

 '''bash
     mpicc main.c -lm -o main
 '''
+4. Make the submission script executable
+   `chmod +x submit_sweep_from_template.sh`

-4. Run the script to submit jobs `./submit_sweep_from_template.sh --dry-run`  (to see what would be submitted without actually submitting) `./submit_sweep_from_template.sh` (to actually submit the jobs)
+5. Run the script to submit jobs `./submit_sweep_from_template.sh --dry-run`  (to see what would be submitted without actually submitting) `./submit_sweep_from_template.sh` (to actually submit the jobs)